-If you’re a regular reader of blogs and the 1000s of articles out there that cover UX and product process, you’d already know that there isn’t a one-size-fits-all answer.
+If you’re a regular reader of Medium and the 1000s of articles on here that cover UX and product process, you’d already know that there isn’t a one-size-fits-all answer.
 You need to find what works for you.

 So instead, here are 6 tips to help guide you through implementing your parallel UX process:

 1. Your agile team is always the central and guiding force

 For teams to be successful in an agile environment, they need to be truly self directed and autonomous.
 They need research to help inform their decisions, but they shouldn’t mindlessly do whatever the UX research says.

 This means the agile team should feel empowered to both initiate research, and conduct it.

 2. Be clever with batch sizes and time boxing